didof/myPosts/hoc-compound-pattern/hoc-compound-pattern.md

 export const withAnalyticsCompound = decorateHOCWithStaticProps(withAnalytics)
 ```

-> Our HOC, `withAnalytics`, is stored inside `decorateHOCWithStaticProps`.
+> Our HOC, `withAnalytics`, is "stored inside" `decorateHOCWithStaticProps`.
 The `withAnalyticsCompound` variable therefore corresponds to the `getCompounds` function.

 Where we define and export the Compound Component `Card`: